Leo m German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, English, Croatian, Late Roman

-MARIEL f English
+Mariel f English

-Diminutive of MARY
+Diminutive of Mary

-influenced by MURIEL
+influenced by Muriel

 .
 In the case of actress Mariel Hemingway (1961-), the name is from the Cuban town of Mariel.

-MARILYN f English
+Marilyn f English

-Combination of MARY
+Combination of Mary

 .
 It has been used since the start of the 20th century.
 A famous bearer was the American actress Marilyn Monroe (1926-1962).

-MARINA f Italian, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Dutch, English, Greek, Russian, Ukrainian, Romanian, Bulgarian, Croatian, Serbian, Slovene, Macedonian, Georgian, Ancient Roman
+Marina f Italian, Spanish, Portuguese, Catalan, German, Swedish, Norwegian, Danish, Dutch, English, Greek, Finnish, Estonian, Russian, Romanian, Czech, Bulgarian, Croatian, Serbian, Slovene, Macedonian, Latvian, Lithuanian, Georgian, Ancient Roman

-Feminine form of MARINUS
+Feminine form of Marinus